Johnpaul-Nguyen/Johnpaul-Nguyen/README.md

 - 👋 Hi, I’m @Johnpaul-Nguyen, a current sophomore at the University of Oklahoma
 - 👀 I’m interested in: Programming and Music
-- 🌱 I’m currently learning: JavaScript, Python
+- 🌱 I’m currently learning: JavaScript, Python, TypeScript, CSS, and React
 - 📃 I know: Java, C++
 - 📫 How to reach me: johnpaulnguyen0605@gmail.com